Martin13025/CRAWRIX/README.md

 ## v1.4.0 🥷

 - **✅ Deployed the full-stack application to Render:**
-  - Frontend (React) and backend (Flask) are now live and publicly accessible.
+  - Frontend (React) and backend (Python on Flask) are now live and publicly accessible.
   - Configuration adjusted for seamless client-server communication.

 - **📱 Improved mobile experience:**